huubl/silverstripe-elemental-textimages/README.md

 ## Template Notes

-Included templates are based on Bootstrap 3+
+Included templates are based on Bootstrap 3+ but require extra/additional styling (see included stylesheet).

 - Optionaly, you can require basic CSS stylings provided with this module to your controller class like:
   **mysite/code/PageController.php**